OMAN REACHING THE STARS

 TUATARA combines consulting and technology to create enchanting experiences in the digital space.
 From process digitalization through data analysis to innovative business models, TUATARA exceeds customers’ expectations with artful solutions based on artificial intelligence, machine learning and cognitive technologies.
 TUATARA has been delivering groundbreaking projects in the telecommunications, financial and marketing industries in Oman and other GCC countries since 2015.Visit website

-Omantel is the Sultanate of Oman’s first and leading integrated technology services provider, enabling the digital society to flourish, and allowing new ways of doing business while delivering a world of information and entertainment right to customers’ fingertips.
-Omantel, the partner of choice in Telecom and ICT enablement.Visit website
+Omantel is a Sultanate of Oman’s first and leading integrated telecommunications services provider, enabling the digital society to flourish, allowing new ways of doing business while delivering a world of information and entertainment right to customers’ fingertips.
+Its focuses on three key areas: digital inclusion, responsibility and innovation.Visit website